uma-pi1/GraSH/README.md

   max_epochs: 400
 ````

+- `eta` defines the reduction factor during the search.
+Per round the number of remaining trials is reduced to `1/eta`
+- `search_budget` is defined in "number of full training runs".
+The default choice `search_budget=3`, for example, corresponds to an overall search cost of three full training runs.
+- `variant` controls which reduction technique to use (only epoch, only graph, or combined)

 ## Run a GraSH hyperparameter search
 Run the default search on yago3-10 with the following command:
 ```sh